microbecode/zkhack/README.md

-# Kebab Quest
+# Highly Kebabulous

 <img src="kebab.jpg" alt="Kebab Quest" width="300" />

-This is a quest for finding all the kebabs in town - verifiably, and with the least amount of effort.
+This is a quest for finding all the kebabs in town - verifiably, and with the least amount of steps.

 ## Used components